oparkerj/AdventOfCode/README.md

 This is the collection of utilities, extensions, wrappers, and algorithms that I have accumulated throughout my time working on the puzzles.
 The overall goal of the toolkit is to have algorithms available for common data manipulation, so that I can spend more time focusing on the problem itself rather than the underlying implementations used to solve the problem.
+The second focus is to be able to write solutions in a more concise way.

 ### AdventToolkit v2
 Slightly before AoC 2023 began, I started on the first major overhaul to the toolkit